 Make sure you include how many people you are expecting, and as much info as possible about your event’s target market.
 Really drill down and give as much info on your target market as possible because it will be valuable to potential sponsors.

 If you held an event last year, include photos, notable numbers, and quotes from last year’s attendees or sponsors about how great your event was.
-Having something like this to provide to a sponsor will be golden because they will be able to see that you have already successfully put on an event that works.
+Providing this information to a sponsor will be golden because they will be able to see that you have already successfully put on an event that works.

 If you are offering different levels of sponsorship, include that information in the deck so that the potential sponsors can see all of that in one area.
-It should never be hard for a potential sponsor to learn about the different levels of sponsorship that are available.
+It should never be hard for a potential sponsor to learn how they can support you.

 *Pro-tip, we used Canva to create our deck and it made the process very easy!*